 Have you ever gazed into your dog’s eyes and literally felt the joy in your heart from their look of adoration?
-Or maybe waking up in the morning isn’t as terrible when you get to watch your dog do their morning doga routine.
+Or maybe waking up in the morning isn’t as terrible when you get to be a dog mom and watch your dog do their morning doga routine.
 Whatever it is, something about these magical creatures improves our lives in countless ways.
 Dogs add laughter and smiles to our faces on the daily.
-Here are just a few reasons why dogs make us happy and add so much to our hearts being our loyal companions.
+Here are just a few reasons why dogs make us happy and add so much to our daily lives.

-Dogs Have a Positive Impact On Our Emotional, Behavior, and Physical Qualities
+Dogs Have a Positive Impact On Our Emotional, Behavioral, and Physical Qualities

 Barkbox published a study showing a positive impact on the emotional, behavioral, and physical impact dogs have on their pup parents.
-A few of their results reflected that:
+A few of their results revealed that:

 93% of dog parents in the United States believe their dog has made them a better person in at least one way.